MichAdebayo/Customer-Engagement-Analysis-with-Excel/README.md

 * **Paid –** indicates whether a student had a paid account during the specified period.
 It is a binary variable, where '1' represents a paid account and '0' represents a free or unpaid account.
 It helps differentiate between students who have access to additional features or content through a paid subscription.

-## Exploring the difference in engagement between paid- and free-plan subscribers
+## Exploring the difference in engagement between paid- and free-plan subscribers in Q4 2021 and Q4 2022

 ### **Paid-plan Students**